0xalv/idx-particle/README.md

 IDX is a cutting-edge platform for creating and managing crypto indexes across different blockchains, leveraging advanced chain abstraction technologies for a seamless user experience.

+> **Note**: When testing this application, you may need to enable insecure content in your browser settings.
+This is due to certain backend resources currently being served over HTTP, while the frontend is served over HTTPS.
+Allowing insecure content ensures that all features function as expected without any content-blocking issues in your browser.
+We are working on a secure configuration for production, but this step may be required for testing environments.

 ## 💫 Protocol Overview

 IDX builds on Set Protocol to enable anyone to create and manage their own crypto indexes: